 - Graduate/Credential students must have an undergraduate cumulative GPA of 3.25 or greater

 - Maintain a cumulative GPA of 3.25 or higher for subsequent years to remain eligible

 - Be enrolled in a high-need teaching program (high-need subject areas vary by state and change annually)

 All of the following must be done before you will be considered for the TEACH Grant:

 - Complete the FAFSA for the academic year for which you are applying

-- Complete and Sign the Agree to Serve
+- Complete and Sign the Agreement to Serve at studentaid.gov

 NOTE: All of the above needs to be done each year you wish to receive the TEACH Grant.